mikeylemmon/thumpy.space/client-web/README.md

 This repository implements a browser-based application for collaborative networked performance over the Internet, as described in the [write-up](./write-up.pdf).
 A running version of the application is live at [mikeylemmon.github.io](https://mikeylemmon.github.io/).

+Note: The minor3 release of this app is now live at [mikeylemmon.com](https://mikeylemmon.com), and the minor2 release is running at [doomboom.tv](https://doomboom.tv)

 ## A rough guide to the source code

 -   README.md — a link to this file